Rubus parviflorus: Cultivars

 Cultivars of the plant are selected for ornamental qualities, such as for their fragrant flowers and/or attractive fall foliage color.

 A double-flowered form of the thimbleberry was discovered near Squamish, British Columbia, by Iva Angerman (1903–2008) of West Vancouver.
 This clone does not appear to be in commerce, but is grown in the Botanic Garden of the University of British Columbia, Vancouver, and in the Native Plant Garden of the Royal British Columbia Museum, Victoria.

 Uses

 Cuisine

 Thimbleberry fruits are flatter and softer (more fragile) than raspberries, but similarly have many small seeds.
 Because the fruit is so soft, it does not pack or ship well, so thimbleberries are rarely cultivated commercially.

 Wild thimbleberries can be eaten raw or dried (the water content of ripe thimbleberries is quite variable), and can be made into a jam which is sold as a local delicacy in some parts of their range, notably in the Keweenaw Peninsula of Upper Michigan.
-Thimbleberry jam is commonly made by combining equal volumes of berries and sugar and boiling the mixture for two minutes before packing it into jars.
-Without sugar, the cooked berries, with a distinguishing sweet-sour taste, keep for a few days in the refrigerator.